MinaProtocol/mina/README-sandbox.md

 $ mina libp2p generate-keypair --privkey-path keys/node.key
 ```

-This command (which needs to be run from the mina repo) creates a key
+This command (which depends on environment variables set up by Nix)
-for the node operator.
+creates a key for the node operator.
 This is a key to use
 to identify the node in the p2p network.
 In a single-network setup it
 might not be the most relevant, but it's required nonetheless.